tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What service can help you determine the optimal sizing for EC2 instances that you use to run workloads?
 A: AWS Compute Optimizer can help you do this.
 To change the instance type of an EC2 instance, all you have to do is stop the instance, change the type, and start the instance again.

 - Q: What service can provide a guided way to launch EC2 instances for some services by providing recommended sizing and configuration options?
 A: AWS Launch Wizard can help you create EC2 instances that are optimal to the third-party application you want to deploy on AWS.
 You are not charged for using Launch Wizard; you are charged for the EC2 instance.
+If you answered Elastic Beanstalk, this is not correct as Elastic Beanstalk is not a guided service.

 - Q: What is AWS Trusted Advisor?
 A: AWS Trusted Advisor provides real time guidance to help you provision your resource following best practices in the areas of cost optimization, performance, security and fault tolerance.